MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 1. In the Google Cloud Console, set the `cloudsql.logical_decoding` to `on`.
 This enables logical replication.

-1. The Materialize replica will need access to connect to the upstream database.
-In the Google Cloud Console, enable access e upstream database for the [Materialize instance's static IP address](/cloud/security/#static-ip-addresses)
+1. The Materialize instance will need access to connect to the upstream database.
+This is usually controlled by IP address.
+If you are hosting your own installation of Materialize, in your Google Cloud Console, enable access on the upstream database for the Materialize replica's IP address.

+    If you are using Materialize Cloud, you can follow [these steps](/cloud/security/#static-ip-addresses) to get the static IP address of your instance.

 1. Restart the database to apply your changes.